OPALE-dev/DcmSwift/README.md

 ## DICOMDIR

-Get files path indexed by a DICOMDIR file:
+Get all files indexed by a DICOMDIR file:

     if let dicomDir = DicomDir(forPath: dicomDirPath) {
         print(dicomDir.index)
     }

+List patients indexed in the DICOMDIR:

+    if let dicomDir = DicomDir(forPath: dicomDirPath) {
+        print(dicomDir.patients)
+    }

-Get files path indexed by a DICOMDIR file for a specific `PatientID`:
+Get files indexed by a DICOMDIR file for a specific `PatientID`:

     if let dicomDir = DicomDir(forPath: dicomDirPath) {
         if let files = dicomDir.index(forPatientID: "198726783") {